danielmlozano/Zoomel/README.md

 ```

 These methods, except for the updateMeeting, deleteMeeting and getMeetings, return a instace of ZoomMeeting, an object with all the data returrned from the API.
-The getMeetings return a ZoomMeetingsList instance, an obecjt with the paginator data from the API and a property named "meetings", a Laravel Collection of ZoomMeeting instnaces.
+The getMeetings returns a ZoomMeetingsList instance, an obecjt with the paginator data from the API and a property named "meetings", a Laravel Collection of ZoomMeeting instances.
 Both the updateMeeting and deleteMeeting return a simple string with the action perfomed.

 ## ToDo: